nukeop/based-launcher/README.md

 ## Installation

 Get the latest release for your distro from the [releases page](https://github.com/nukeop/based-launcher/releases).
 You can also build it from source.

 You will need `gtk-launch` installed on your system to launch programs.

+For development, get the latest Node, NPM, and Rust.

 ### Building